 Days 4–5: Snæfellsnes, Borgarfjörður, and Reykjavík

 Borgarfjörður boasts the Deildartunguhver hot pools, Iceland’s most powerful geothermal spring.
-And you’ll get to gaze at Hraunfossar waterfall, which is intertwined with a lava field to form one of the more special sights in the country.
+And you’ll get to gaze at Hraunfossar Waterfall.
+It’s intertwined with a lava field, forming one of the most special sights in the country.

-Finally, head back to Reykjavík to wander the city and experience some of the cultural highlights of the capital.
+Finally, head back to Reykjavík to wander the city and experience its cultural highlights.

 - For more thrilling activities, go for an adventure tour of Iceland.